yratof/CheckList/designer_checklist.md

 	You've used colours in your design, most likely you've used a subset of colours.
 These colours will need to be defined in the code.
 If you've used a navigation bar that has a different colour in each link, put the HEX code for that colour in the readme.md file.

-> ie
+ie:

-> - FF4050 - Red - Main brand colour
+- FF4050 - Red - Main brand colour
-> - EFC050 - Orange - Secondary brand colour
+- EFC050 - Orange - Secondary brand colour

 ### What Fonts have been used?